Guide and Peek History Tours

 Meet your local guide

-Make your way through Cambridge’s cobbled streets and its 1,000-year history, with one of the Blue Badge guides.
+Make your way through Cambridge’s cobbled streets and its 1,000-year history, with one of the expert local guides.
 They have detailed, in-depth knowledge of Cambridge’s highlights and have trained intensively for 2 years and passed the highest Tourist Guiding qualification in the UK.

 Cambridge is so much more than buildings so it’s nice to have a guide who brings the city to life with a mix of history, interesting stories about Cambridge.
 Tim Cook is a local historian and has intimate knowledge of the City, University Colleges and their colourful alumni makes his tours relaxed, fascinating and amusing.
 As you stroll down quaint alleyways and cobbled streets, he brings to life the historical past of Cambridge with many tales not generally mentioned in the guide books.